Defense strategies that succeed. The dedicated legal defense you deserve.

 While aggravated battery is normally considered a Level 3 felony, it is considered a Level 1 felony – the most serious crime with the most severe potential penalties – if it results in the death of a child less than 14 years of age and is committed by a person at least 18 years of age.
 Such felonies are punishable by 20 to 50 years of imprisonment and a fine not exceeding $10,000.

 Consult an Indianapolis Child Abuse Attorney Today

 If you were charged with battery involving a child in Indianapolis and Central Indiana, you must contact an experienced criminal defense attorney immediately.
 Having expert defense counsel at the outset of your case may help you achieve a positive outcome in the end.
-Call Eskew Law, LLC at (317) 974-0177 or contact us online today.
+Call Eskew Law at (317) 974-0177 or contact us online today.
 We will review your case and help you determine the best strategy for defending your case.